 The following represents at least one seemingly impossible behavior for you and me.
 Check off the one or ones that you do quite naturally and consistently.

 9-____ “Be sincere in your love for others.
 Hate everything that is evil and hold tight to everything that is good.

-3-____ Love each other as brothers and sisters and honor others more than you do yourself.
+10-____ Love each other as brothers and sisters and honor others more than you do yourself.

-5-____ Eagerly follow the Holy Spirit and serve the Lord.
+11-____ Never give up.
+Eagerly follow the Holy Spirit and serve the Lord.

 12-____ Let your hope make you glad.
 Be patient in time of trouble and never stop praying.

-8-____ Take care of God’s needy people and welcome strangers into your home.
+13-____ Take care of God’s needy people and welcome strangers into your home.

-9-____ Ask God to bless everyone who mistreats you.
+14-____ Ask God to bless everyone who mistreats you.
 Ask him to bless them and not to curse them.

-10-____ When others are happy, be happy with them, and when they are sad, be sad.
+15-____ When others are happy, be happy with them, and when they are sad, be sad.

-12-____ Don’t be proud and feel that you are smarter than others.
+16-____ Be friendly with everyone.
+Don’t be proud and feel that you are smarter than others.
 Make friends with ordinary people.

-14-____ Don’t mistreat someone who has mistreated you.
+17-____ Don’t mistreat someone who has mistreated you.
 But try to earn the respect of others,

-15-____ Dear friends, don’t try to get even.
+19-____ Dear friends, don’t try to get even.
 Let God take revenge.
 In the Scriptures the Lord says,

-“I am the one to take revenge and pay them back.”
-The Scriptures also say, “If your enemies are hungry, give them something to eat.
+20-____The Scriptures also say, “If your enemies are hungry, give them something to eat.
 And if they are thirsty, give them something to drink.
 This will be the same as piling burning coals on their heads.”

-Before I go any further, it is worth noting that people who are not Christians may score very well on this check-off.
+Before I go any further, it is worth noting that some people who are not Christians may score very well on this check-off.

 In fact, for those of us having been born again by God’s Spirit, it is possible that we, at any point in our journey, can score poorly.